VicPena/VicPena.github.io/index.md

 # About me

-I'm currently a María Zambrano fellow at Universitat Politècnica de Catalunya (UPC).
+Currently, I'm a María Zambrano fellow at Universitat Politècnica de Catalunya (UPC).
 Prior to that, I was an Assistant Professor at Baruch College, which is part of the City University of New York (CUNY).

 You can reach me at `victor.pena.pizarro@upc.edu`.